rtCamp/gutenberg-fields-middleware/README.md

 #### onChange:

 A function that receives the new value.
 If allowReset is true, when onChange is called without any parameter passed it should reset the value.
+It passes the new `value` as first argument and `props` as second argument.
 * Type: `function`
 * Required: No